 The investigation, tests, or principles shall establish that the materials, equipment and types of construction are safe for their intended purpose.

-(2) Add the following definitions:
+(2) add the following definitions:

 (A) AUTHORITY HAVING JURISDICTION means the Division or officer of a local unit of government empowered by law to administer and enforce the rules of the commission as set forth at IC 22-13-2-10.